DevWars/devwars-api/README.md

 -   [PostgreSQL](https://www.postgresql.org/): 9.4 or higher.
 -   [Firebase](https://firebase.google.com/): instance with database (service account).

+### Environment Variables

+Ensure to make a copy of the `.env.example` file in the same directory and rename the given file to `.env`.
+This will be loaded up into the application when it first starts running.
+These are required configuration settings to ensure correct function.
+Process through the newly created file and make the required changes if needed.

 ## Contributors

 This project exists thanks to all the people who [contribute](https://github.com/DevWars/devwars-api/graphs/contributors).
 We encourage you to contribute to DevWars but ensure to open a related issue first.
 Please check out the [contributing](https://github.com/DevWars/devwars-api/blob/master/CONTRIBUTING.md) to DevWars guide for guidelines about how to proceed.